-Release v2.0.0 (What's new?).
+Release v2.1.0 (What's new?).

-doc2dash is an MIT-licensed extensible Documentation Set generator intended to be used with the Dash.app API browser for OS X or one of its many clones.
+doc2dash is an MIT-licensed extensible Documentation Set generator intended to be used with the Dash.app API browser for OS X or one of its many free clones for all relevant platforms.